d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/self-attention-and-positional-encoding.md

 each token has its own query, keys, and values.
-Here, when computing the value of a token's representation at the next layer, the token can attend (via its query vector) to each other token (matching based on their key vecotrs).
+Here, when computing the value of a token's representation at the next layer, the token can attend (via its query vector) to each other token (matching based on their key vectors).
 Using the full set of query-key compatibility scores, we can compute, for each token, a representation by building the appropriate weighted sum over the other tokens.
-Because each token is attending to each other token (unlike the case were decoder steps attend to encoder steps), such architectures are typically described as *self-attention* models :cite:`Lin.Feng.Santos.ea.2017,Vaswani.Shazeer.Parmar.ea.2017`, and elsewhere described as *intra-attention* model :cite:`Cheng.Dong.Lapata.2016,Parikh.Tackstrom.Das.ea.2016,Paulus.Xiong.Socher.2017`.
+Because each token is attending to each other token (unlike the case where decoder steps attend to encoder steps), such architectures are typically described as *self-attention* models :cite:`Lin.Feng.Santos.ea.2017,Vaswani.Shazeer.Parmar.ea.2017`, and elsewhere described as *intra-attention* model :cite:`Cheng.Dong.Lapata.2016,Parikh.Tackstrom.Das.ea.2016,Paulus.Xiong.Socher.2017`.
 In this section, we will discuss sequence encoding using self-attention,